flamelink/flamelink/docs/content.md

 app.content.unsubscribe('blog-posts');
 ```

-*To unsubscirbe from an individual entry for that type:*
+*To unsubscribe from an individual entry for that type:*

 ```javascript
 app.content.unsubscribe('blog-posts', '1502966447501');